Deltares/ra2ce/README.md

 - Create a network based on a shapefile

 ## Exposure
+For every hazard map an exposure map will be created, where exposure is defined as the overlay between the infrastructure network and the hazard map.
+In case of a flooding on road-infrastructure this will for example result in a map with the waterdepth projected on the road.

 ## Criticality
 This module calculated the redundancy based criticality.
-There are three possible analysis
+There are three possible analyses.
+1.

 When infrastructure usage data are available it is also possible to calculate the losses.